scriptbuzz/aws-iot-esp32-arduino/README.md

-# aws-iot-esp32-arduino (draft)
+# aws-iot-esp32-arduino

 **Overview of Solution**

 The ESP32 and ESP8266 microcontrollers by Espressif sit at the heart of many IoT devices in smart home appliances and controllers.
 In this solution, I will prototype an ESP32-based IoT network that transmits sensor readings with a date/time stamp from an NTP server to the AWS cloud, and accepts commands to turn an LED on/off, over the internet from the AWS cloud.
 To view how the completed solution functions, please view this video of the final integration: https://youtu.be/6Ir94C9GlVk

 The ESP32 is sold under different names and variety of models.
-For this solution, I have the Adafruit HUZZAH32, based on the popular WROOM32 variant.
+For this solution, I am using the Adafruit HUZZAH32, based on the popular WROOM32 variant.
 It has USB-Serial converter, automatic bootloader reset, lipo battery input and charger.
 But you can use any generic ESP32 development board, many of which can can be purchased for less than $10 from Amazon, as long as your model is supported by your firmware development toolchain.

 ![esp32](./assets/esp32-devkitc-functional-overview.jpg)

 The ESP32 has many built-in sensors.
-I will be using the built-in hall effect sensor to transmit sensor values as well as the built-in programmable LED wired to GPIO 13 to turn on/off based on remote commands.
-Since most ESP32 modules do not have a realtime clock, I am connecting to NTP servers so I can include datetime stamps with sensor readings, for logging and analytics.
+I will be using the built-in hall effect sensor to transmit sensor values, as well as use the built-in programmable LED, wired to GPIO 13, to turn on/off with commands from AWS IoT.
+Since most ESP32 modules do not have a realtime clock, I am connecting to an internet NTP timeservers so I can include datetime stamps with sensor readings, for logging and analytics.

 This is Part I of a series of IoT solutions.
 This solution assumes some knowledge of the Arduino IDE development tool, the ESP32, and the AWS ecosystem.